The Best Cartier Santos Alternatives: Top Stylish & Affordable Picks

 • Price Range: $2,0003,000.

-• Why It’s a Great Alternative: While the Tissot PRX has a more sporty and modern design, its integrated bracelet and clean lines make it a compelling alternative for those who appreciate the Santos’ versatility.
-The PRX is a great option for everyday wear and offers excellent value for money.
+• Why It’s a Great Alternative: While the Oris has a more sporty and modern design, its strap and clean lines make it a compelling alternative for those who appreciate the Santos’ versatility.
+The Oris is a great option for everyday wear and offers excellent value for money.

 9. Bulova Sutton